 Mission of Conflict Management@MIT

-Conflict Management@MIT believes that conflict is a fact of life when there is more than one person in a personal or professional relationship.
-We also believe that conflict has the potential to be educational and creative, and can strengthen relationships if addressed effectively.
+Conflict is a fact of life.
+We at CM@MIT believe that conflict has the potential to be educational and creative, and can strengthen relationships if addressed effectively.

 Conflict Management@MIT builds capacity within the Institute community to deal effectively with conflict.
-We do this by working with Institute students, faculty and staff to improve their conflict management skills and give them opportunities to practice and reflect on those skills; and by offering dispute resolution services to graduate and undergraduate students.
+We do this by working with Institute students, faculty, and staff to improve their conflict management skills and give them opportunities to practice and reflect on those skills; we also offer dispute resolution services to graduate and undergraduate students.